jogvanrs/flappybird2.0/flappyengine/README.md

 The Physics class contains needed in order to update an object's physics.
 None of it's functions are in direct relation with the game.

-PhysicsWrapper, which takes object position, velocity and acceleration as arguments, allows the game creator to instantiate and update the physics of any given game object, using the functions provided in the Physics class.
+PhysicsWrapper, which takes object velocity and acceleration as arguments, allows the game creator to instantiate and update the physics of any given game object, using the functions provided in the Physics class.
 It acts as a wrapper for the Physics class.
-Example of how to use PhysicsWrapper: **let playerObject = new PhysicsWrapper('playerSprite', 0, 0, 0, 0);**
+Example of how to use PhysicsWrapper: **let playerObject = new PhysicsWrapper('playerSprite', 0, 0, 0, 0);** (Note: The four zeroes indicate the horizontal and vertical veocity of the HTMLElement).

 # Getting Started with Create React App